DeFinitelyWinning/GigSecure/README.md

 ## 🧪 Usage Guide

 1.  **Login:** Enter a valid XRPL Testnet Seed (or generate one at [xrpl.org/resources/testnet-faucet](https://xrpl.org/resources/testnet-faucet)).
-2.  **Create Escrow:** Click "Create Escrowg," enter the reward amount and address of Freelancer.
+2.  **Create Escrow:** Click "Create Escrow," enter the reward amount and address of Freelancer.
 Copy the **Secret Key** provided—save this!
 You need it to unlock the funds later.
 3.  **Switch Account:** Logout and login with a _different_ wallet (the Freelancer).
 4.  **Claim Funds:** Select the gig.
 When prompted, enter the **Secret Key** (from Step 2).
 5.  **Success:** Watch the wallet balance update in real-time.